 Understanding The Buccal Fat Pad Removal Procedure

-The plastic surgeon initiates the procedure with a precise incision inside the mouth, in the vicinity of the cheek.
-Through this opening, the fatty tissue constituting the buccal fat pads is carefully excised.
+The plastic surgeon starts the operation with a precise incision within the mouth close to the cheek.
+The fatty tissue forming the buccal fat pads is meticulously removed through this hole.

-In instances where a facelift surgery is being performed concurrently, it may allow for the buccal fat to be accessed and removed without the need for separate buccal incisions.
+When a facelift operation is carried out concurrently, it could enable the buccal fat to be accessible and removed without requiring separate buccal incisions.

 3 – Closing the Incisions